Being a teenager isn’t easy.

 What to Look for in a Teen Counselor?

-Working with teens comes with its own unique set of challenges.
+Working with young people comes with its own unique set of challenges.
 When choosing a therapist for your child, consider the following factors:

 Does the couselor have any experience working with young adults?
 Make sure you hire a therapist who has previously worked with adolescents.